 PTSD can occur at any age, including childhood.
 The disorder can be accompanied by depression, substance abuse, or anxiety.
 Symptoms may be mild or severe—people may become easily irritated or have violent outbursts.
 In severe cases they may have trouble working or socializing.
 In general, the symptoms seem to be worse if the event that triggered them was initiated by a person–such as a rape, as opposed to a flood.

-Ordinary events can serve as reminders of the trauma and trigger Coping With Flashbacks or intrusive images.
+Ordinary events can serve as reminders of the trauma and trigger flashbacks or intrusive images.
 A flashback may make the person lose touch with reality and reenact the event for a period of seconds or hours or, very rarely, days.
 A person having a flashback, which can come in the form of images, sounds, smells, or feelings, usually believes that the traumatic event is happening all over again.

 Not every traumatized person gets full-blown PTSD, or experiences PTSD at all.
 PTSD is diagnosed only if the symptoms last more than a month.
 In those who do have PTSD, symptoms usually begin within 3 months of the trauma, and the course of the illness varies.
 Some people recover within 6 months, others have symptoms that last much longer.
 In some cases, the condition may be chronic.
 Occasionally, the illness doesn’t show up until years after the traumatic event.

-antidepressants and anxiety-reducing medications can ease the symptoms of depression and sleep problems, and psychotherapy, including cognitive- behavioral therapy, is an integral part of treatment.
+Antidepressants and anxiety-reducing medications can ease the symptoms of depression and sleep problems, and psychotherapy, including cognitive- behavioral therapy, is an integral part of treatment.
 Being exposed to a reminder of the trauma as part of therapy—such as returning to the scene of a rape– sometimes helps.
 And, support from family and friends can help speed recovery.

 Phobias occur in several forms.
 A specific phobia is a fear of a particular object or situation.
 Social phobia is a fear of being painfully embarrassed in a social setting.
 And agoraphobia, which often accompanies panic disorder, is a fear of being in any situation that might provoke a panic attack, or from which escape might be difficult if one occurred.